caseyohara/lens/README.md

 # Usage

 Either jQuery or Zepto must be used alongside Lens.
 The video wrapper and controls will be injected around the video tag with the correct element id.
-The default element id is *emp-video*.
+The default element id is *lens-video*.

 In order to reduce HTTP requests and for ease of use, Underscore, Backbone, and RequireJS are packaged into the lens.js script.